kbogas/academic-kickstart/content/post/coin_change/index.md

 print(solve_with_dp(denominations, 15))
 ```

-Ok, so everything is working as it should.
+OK, so everything is working as it should.
 Let's run a test-suite and see how this goes

 ```python